Ch-sriram/Just-Git-In/README.md

   remotes/origin/remove-lorem
 </pre>

 We can see that remove-lorem is still a branch that we have on GitHub, or at least the reference of it is still there in the local repository which is under __remotes/origin/remove-lorem__.
-Therefore, we will delete our branch in the local repository using <code>git branch -d remove-lorem</code> command in the git bash and we shall an output that's similar to the following:
+Therefore, we will delete our branch in the local repository using <code>git branch -d remove-lorem</code> command in the git bash and we shall see an output that's similar to the following:

 <pre>
 Deleted branch remove-lorem (was 30278cb)